-Measure Target 2019 Results Outcome Comparison vs. Comparison Group Base Business Earnings Per Share \$2.80 \$2.83 131.0% of the assigned award opportunities for each of the Named Annual bonuses for the Named Officers (other than Messrs.
+Measure Target 2019 Results Outcome Comparison vs. Comparison Group Base Business Earnings Per Share \$2.80 \$2.83 opportunities for each of the Named Officers with solely corporate-wide responsibilities.
+Mr. W annu Due t Annual bonuses for the Named Officers (other than Messrs.
 Cook and Wallace) were paid at approximately the 13th to the 56th percentile of annual bonuses for similar jobs in the Comparison Group.
-Organic Sales Growth 3.0% 4.0% Officers with solely corporate-wide responsibilities.
 Mr. Wallace's award represented a payout at approximately the 57th percentile of annual bonuses for CEOs in the Comparison Group.
 Due to the unique nature of his role, no similar comparison is provided for Mr. Cook.
+Organic Sales Growth 3.0% 4.0%

-^{} Based on the most recent data available to the Company.
+Based on the most recent data available to the Company.